bitst0rm-pub/Formatter/README.md

             // the options from any local project (per-project config file).
             // To disable this option in favor of the local project config:
             // 1.
 Set the config path of this option to null, OR
             // 2.
-Use the Quick Options: Prioritize Per-project Config, OR
+Use the Quick Options: Ignore Config Path, OR
             // 3.
-Place an empty '.cfgignore' file inside the project root folder.
+Place an '.sublimeformatter.cfgignore.json' file inside
+            //    the project root folder.
+The structure of this file is
+            //    descripted in README.md > Per-project Configuration.
             // Formatter will start to search up the file tree until a
-            // '.cfgignore' file is (or isn’t) found.
+            // '.sublimeformatter.cfgignore' file is found to bypass this option.
             "config_path": {
                 "css": "${packages}/User/formatter.assets/config/only_css_rc.json",
                 "php": "${packages}/User/formatter.assets/config/only_php_rc.json",